Last updated: 2023-08-08

 class will provide a method authenticatedSession()

-, performing a login transparently, so the tests can use a session with an authenticated user.
+supporting one test user per role as described above.
+Thie methods performs a login transparently, so the integration tests can use a session with an authenticated user.

 Backgrounds on Keycloak